 \subsection{Model Interpretability}

-The Bias-Variance trade-off \cite{kohavi1996bias} affects all machine learning systems and governs the relationship between a model's expressiveness and generalization ability.
-In data-rich scenarios, generalization error is dominated by a model's bias and increasing the size of the model class can improve performance.
-However, increasing model complexity can severely degrade its ``interpretability''.
-Larger model classes have more parameters to interpret and these parameters can lose their connection to physically meaningful quantities.
-This is a challenge not just for classification and regression systems, but for search and recommendation architectures as well.
-For example, the best performing competitors on the Netflix prize dataset \cite{bennett2007netflix} involve significantly more complex models than earlier baselines \cite{rendle2019difficulty}.
-Famously, the Netflix grand prize winner, the ``BellKor'' algorithm \cite{koren2009bellkor}, boosts and ensembles several different underling methods making it difficult to interpret the model by inspecting its parameters.
+The Bias-Variance trade-off \citep{kohavi1996bias} affects all machine learning systems and governs the relationship between a model's expressiveness and generalization ability.
+In data-rich scenarios, a model's bias dominates generalization error and increasing the size of the model class can improve performance.
+However, increasing model complexity can degrade model interpretability because added parameters can lose their connection to physically meaningful quantities.
+This affects not only classification and regression systems, but search and recommendation architectures as well.
+For example, the Netflix-prize-winning ``BellKor'' algorithm \citep{koren2009bellkor}, boosts and ensembles several different methods making it difficult to interpret through model parameter inspection alone.